 Historic Sites of Manitoba: St. Germain School No. 969 (St. Mary’s Road, Winnipeg)

 Named for the St. Germain family, this school district was formed by the Rural Municipality of St. Vital in May 1898.
 Later that year, a one-room schoolhouse was erected on Lot 135, btween St. Mary’s Road and the Red River.
 In 1909, it was replaced by a wooden frame structure.
-Until 1917, instruction in the school was in French.
+Until 1917, instruction in the school was only in French.

 In 1939, the building was expanded by contractor G. A. Baert at a cost of $5,000.
 It added a second classroom made of brick, with hardwood flooring and electric lighting.
 Its student capacity was 50 with a staff of two teachers, one Catholic and the other Protestant.
 In April 1959, the district was incorporated into the St. Vital Municipal School District No. 2374 and later the St. Vital School Division.